ramsey6340/portfolio/docs/translation-template.md

   // Bottom banner
   "bottomBanner": {
-    "message": "Open source portfolio -", // Text at the beginning of the "displayLink" part "displayLink": "Fork it!", // Text at the end of the "message" part "linkUrl": "https://github.com/aaldn/portfolio" // URL to open when the "displayLink" part is tapped },
+    "message": "", // Text at the beginning of the "displayLink" part "displayLink": "", // Text at the end of the "message" part "linkUrl": "" // URL to open when the "displayLink" part is tapped },

   // Navigation and Section Titles